Object-Oriented Programming

 - Additional Method:

-, and add it to the balance.
-For example, if the interest rate is 5%, addbalance * 0.05
+apply_interest(self): Calculate the interest based on the current balance andinterest_rate, and add it to the balance.
+For example, if the interest rate is 5%, addbalance * 0.05to the balance.

 - Method Overriding: